rebordao/amigo/README.md

 - should be brief, preferably by items;
 - should refer any success or difficulty faced during the tasks;
-- ideally takes less than 30 seconds to read and 8 minutes to write;
+- ideally only takes a few seconds to read;
 - if a team member sends more than one reply, only the last one is considered;
 - needs to be sent from the same email address where it was received;
 - empty lines and lines starting with > are ignored.